0xuqian/Merlin_NftMarketPlace/README.md

 # Merlin_NftMarketPlace
-A simple nft mall deployed on merlin
+A simple nft marketplace deployed on merlin

 # 测试